Bichin727/Bichin727.github.io/README.md

- "This is my first project.
-I used JavaScript to create a maze.
-It has animations that show how the maze is generated."

-"This project uses vanilla JS and HTML5 Canvas to generate random mazes.
-It also animates the generation process, and no external libraries are required."

-No external dependencies: Uses only vanilla JavaScript + HTML5 Canvas (or DOM), no need to import libraries like jQuery or Vue.
-Single-file design: All logic (maze generation, rendering, animation) is concentrated in one JS file for easy reading and modification.
-Clear visualization: Uses different colors to distinguish maze walls, paths, start points/end points (you can add your color scheme here).
-(Optional) Interactive support: Click a button to regenerate the maze / adjust the maze size (add this based on your actual features).
+This project utilizes vanilla JavaScript and HTML5 Canvas to generate random mazes with visual animations of the generation process.
+What makes it technically distinctive is the implementation of three fundamental pathfinding algorithms - BFS (Breadth-First Search), DFS (Depth-First Search), and A* (A-Star) - with real-time performance metrics showing their distinct solving durations.
+No external dependencies: Built purely with vanilla JavaScript and HTML5 Canvas, requiring no additional libraries.Single-file architecture: Consolidates maze generation logic, rendering systems, animation controls, and all three pathfinding algorithms in one self-contained file for transparent learning.Technical visualization: Color-coded elements distinguish walls, paths, start/end points, and algorithm-specific traversal patterns.
+Real-time timing displays highlight the performance differences between BFS (systematic but memory-intensive), DFS (memory-efficient but potentially longer paths), and A* (goal-directed with heuristic advantages).Interactive controls: Allow regeneration of mazes with adjustable dimensions, and side-by-side comparison of algorithmic solving processes to observe their characteristic behaviors